FCE Speaking Archives - EngExam.info

 Model answer

-Candidate A: The left picture shows a man expecting his flight to arrive to the airport.
+Candidate A: The left picture shows a man expecting his flight to arrive at the airport.
 He is sitting on a bench with his feet resting on the bag.
-In the picture on the right we see a couple of people waiting for their bus at a rather late hour.
+In the picture on the right, we see a couple of people waiting for their bus at a rather late hour.
 They are engaged in a conversation.

-I guess that for the man at the airport gate the wait feels much longer.
-Air travel is a thrilling, even scary experience for most of us.
-The anxiety he might be experiencing could make the time go really slow for him.
-Also, flights can get late and generally you have to wait for quite some time before your plane is ready for boarding.
+I guess that for the man at the airport gate, the wait feels much longer.
+Air travel is a thrilling, probably even scary experience for most of us.
+The anxiety he might be having could make the time go really slowly for him.
+Also, flights can get late, and generally, you have to wait for quite some time before your plane is ready for boarding.

 Examiner: Candidate B, how can one pass the time while waiting?

-Candidate B: Well, there are many tried and true ways.
+Candidate B: Well, there are many tried-and-true ways.
 In the past, people would read books or magazines, this was the most popular way of killing some time.
-Nowadays what almost everyone does is stare at their phone screen, either texting or looking at funny videos online.
+Nowadays, everyone stares at their phone screen, either texting or looking at funny videos online.

-I would say that the younger male in the second picture is enjoying his rest more.
+I would say that the younger man in the second picture is enjoying his rest more.
 Maybe he has just finished his exams or achieved something meaningful.
-You can tell his by his content facial expression and overall relaxed posture.
+He looks like he is thinking about something, his mind wandering.

 Examiner: Candidate A, how do you usually relax?

-Keep in mind that you should use Present Continuous when describing pictures (i.e. “This picture shows people hurrying to their work in the early morning hours”).
+Keep in mind that you should use the present continuous when describing pictures (i.e., “This picture shows people hurrying to their work in the early morning hours”).
 More on tenses in English.

 More FCE Speaking Part 2 sample questions with answers

-• Test-taker and examiner interaction, using another test-taker’s pictures for the second part of the answer
+• This part has test-taker and examiner interaction, using another test-taker’s pictures for the second part of the answer.

-• Describing and comparing two pictures, answering a question related to them
+• You will be describing and comparing two pictures, as well as answering a question related to them.

-• 60 seconds answer about your pictures (long turn), 30 seconds – additional questions related to the topic of other test-taker’s pictures (short turn)
+• You have 60 seconds to talk about your pictures (long turn), 30 seconds to answer additional questions related to the topic of other test-taker’s pictures (short turn).

-FCE Speaking Part 3 – Mind map discussion between two candidates
+Part 3: Mind map discussion between two candidates (two test-takers)

-In Part 3 candidates receive a mind map which contains a question and five prompts (also called aspects) to be discussed.
+In Part 3, candidates receive a mind map that contains a question and five prompts (also called aspects) to be discussed.
 They have 15 seconds to study it and then have to decide who starts the discussion.

-In the second part of this task you get an additional question and have to choose one of the prompts and the answer providing reasoning and either agree or disagree on the chosen prompt.
+In the second part of this task, you get an additional question and have to choose one of the prompts, with the answer providing reasoning, and either agree or disagree with the chosen prompt.
 You get around one minute for this part.

-The focus of FCE Speaking Part 3 is too see candidates’ skills of interacting with each other.
+The focus of FCE Speaking Part 3 is to see candidates’ skills in interacting with each other.
 Some exam takers can find this particularly challenging.

 Part 3 tips and useful phrases